c-cube/blag/content/curry_howard_scam.md

 are either a (interesting) program, or a (interesting) proof, but not both at the same time.

+**edit** (2021-02-24):  I regret the title now.
+A more appropriate title would be "CH is overrated"; it's obviously still a useful mathematical statement and a valid way of building proofs.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>